How To Clean an RV After Every Trip

 Disinfect RV Interior and Appliances

 Cleaning and disinfecting go hand-in-hand.
 Cleaning removes germs, dirt, grease, and grime.
 Disinfecting kills germs.
-The U.S. Center for Disease Control (CDC) sets the guidelines for properly disinfecting surfaces using germ-killing products registered with the U.S. Environmental Protection Agency (EPA).

-For hard surfaces, clean the dirty surface before disinfecting with a CDC-approved disinfectant.
-For “soft” porous surfaces, vacuum visible debris and launder using a CDC-approved disinfectant on the hottest water setting available per the fabric care instructions.
+• For “soft” porous surfaces, vacuum visible debris and launder using a CDC-approved disinfectant on the hottest water setting available per the fabric care instructions.

 Clean RV from Top to Bottom

 Save time by cleaning from the top-down so you can sweep up anything that falls.
-Avoid attracting critters or pests by cleaning up leftover food or fluids.

-• Dust or vacuum ceiling vents and exhaust fans in the kitchen, bathrooms, and bedrooms as well as the heating and air conditioning vents.
-Check the ceiling and crevices for cobwebs and bugs.
-Dust entertainment system electronics to help them last longer.
+• Dust or vacuum ceiling vents and exhaust fans, as well as heating and AC vents.
+Check for cobwebs and bugs.

-• Vacuum crumb catching areas: couches, seat cushions, floors, and carpets.
+• Vacuum crumb-catching areas: couches, seat cushions, floors, and carpets.

 technician cleaning rv vent